 Pikes Peak Writers Conference was founded in 1993 by author Jimmie Butler under the auspices and sponsorship of the Friends of Pikes Peak Library.
 The inaugural conference centered on “Useful Tips for Writing Commercial Fiction,” and enjoyed sponsorship by the Friends of the Pikes Peak Library District and The Kennedy Center Imagination Celebration.

 After many years of successful conferences, the core group of volunteers formed their own parent organization in 2001, Pikes Peak Writers, as a 501(c)(3) nonprofit organization dedicated to providing quality education for writers year-round.
-The conference is now in its 22nd year and has achieved top ten ranking among U.S. writers conferences by Writers Digest Magazine.
+The conference has achieved top ten ranking among U.S. writers conferences by Writers Digest Magazine.
 Non-conference events have blossomed to more than 25 free and low-cost events, including monthly Write Brain sessions, periodic writing workshops, and a host of other fun and educational meetings and events.

 Membership in PPW is at 2,000 and growing, and it’s now FREE to join!
 The organization is piloted by President, J.T.
 Evans, governed by an all-volunteer Board of Directors, and maintained by a dedicated group of volunteers.